eliroc98/dialogue_coherence/README.md

 ## Methodology
 ### Data
-DailyDialog [Li et al., “DailyDialog.”](https://aclanthology.org/I17-1099)[data](https://aclanthology.org/attachments/I17-1099.Datasets.zip) is a dataset containing more than 13000 dialogues and
+DailyDialog [Li et al., “DailyDialog.”](https://aclanthology.org/I17-1099) [data](https://aclanthology.org/attachments/I17-1099.Datasets.zip) is a dataset containing more than 13000 dialogues having
 - 7.9 (on average) speaker turns per dialogue;
 - 114.7 (on average) tokens per dialogue;
 - 14.6 (on average) tokens per utterance.

 The peculiarity defining DailyDialog is the precise annotation describing 3 different dialogue aspects, namely
 - emotions, specified for each utterance in the dialogue;
 - intentions, specified for each utterance in the dialogue;
 - topics, specified for each dialogue.

 As a quick overview of the main DailyDialog's characteristics is listed in the following:
 - **Daily Topics**: It covers ten categories ranging from ordinary life to financial topics, which is different from domain-specific datasets.
 - **Bi-turn Dialog Flow**: It conforms basic dialog act flows, such as Questions-Inform and Directives-Commissives bi-turn flows, making it different from question answering (QA) datasets and post-reply datasets.